-Regarding the synthetic profiles of temperature, we used a free parameter to match the median value of our synthetic profiles with their in situ median counterparts (see description of Equation (14)).
-Therefore, by construction, our synthetic profiles were representative of the data they aimed to approximate; nevertheless, the averaged absolute error was of 41×10^3 K (~ 83%).
+Regarding the synthetic profiles of temperature, we used a free parameter to match the median value of our synthetic profiles with their in situ median counterparts (see description of Eq.
+14).
+Therefore, by construction, our synthetic profiles were representative of the data they aimed to approximate; nevertheless, the averaged absolute error was 41×10^3 K (~83 %).
+Such a large error was mainly a result of the fast and accentuated variations in in situ data (i.e., masking effect) that, in some cases, were larger than or on the same order in magnitude (see Events 1, 2, 7, and 10).
+In fact, most events showed a complex temperature profile that even surpassed the expected temperature of protons, a condition that might suggest anomalous structures within the CMEs like multiple magnetic structures or processes with the capacity to modify the inner structure of CMEs, like internal shocks, or even the aforementioned compression by the surrounding solar wind.

-- Such a large error was mainly a result of by the fast and accentuated variations in in situ data (i.e. masking effect) that, 660 in some cases, was larger than. or of the same order in magnitude (see Events 1, 2, 7, and 10).
-In fact, most events showed a complex temperature profile that even surpassed the expected temperature of protons; a condition that might suggest anomalous structures within the CMEs like multiple magnetic structures, or processes with the capacity to modify the inner structure of CMEs, like internal shocks, or even the afore mentioned compression by the surrounding solar wind. - 665 Besides synthetic transit profiles, we also calculated the time spent by the CME center in traveling from near the Sun up to the Earth's orbit, i.e., travel times of the CME center.
+Besides synthetic transit profiles, we also calculated the time spent by the CME center in traveling from near the Sun up to Earth's orbit, i.e., travel times of the CME center.
 We compared our results with those obtained by the accumulative magnetic flux (AMF) method.
-Our results quantitatively approximated the in situ transits estimated by the AMF method with an average error of $\sim 9\%$ corresponding to $\sim 6h$.
+Our results quantitatively approximated the in situ transits estimated by the AMF method with an average error of $\sim 9\%$ corresponding to ~ 6 h.
 Surprisingly, according to our results, the travel times of the closest approached point to the CME center were not significantly affected by the trajectory between CMEs and the point measurement.

-670 4.2 Free parameters
+4.2 Free parameters

-To compute synthetic transits our formalism uses four free parameters related with the inertia (c), geometry (k), temperature (T^) , and magnetic intensity (b) of CMEs, which require to be specified for each CME.
-The adequate selection of free parameters allowed us to approximate the in situ transit profiles of fast CMEs, selection that followed the next criteria: The CME inertia (c) was estimated by forcing the piston-shock model to match the calculated travel times with their in situ measured counterparts.
+To compute synthetic transits our formalism uses four free parameters related to the inertia (c), geometry (k), temperature (T^), and magnetic intensity (b) of CMEs, which need to be specified for each CME.
+The adequate selection of free parameters allowed us to approximate the in situ transit profiles of fast CMEs, a selection that followed the next criteria: the CME inertia (c) was estimated by forcing the pistonshock model to match the calculated travel times with their in situ measured counterparts.
 The radius of each CME (k) was estimated through the in situ measured transit times of the CMEs.
-The temper-675 ature of CMEs (T^) was set by requiring our calculated median of temperature be equal to its in situ counterpart.
+The temperature of CMEs (T^) was set by requiring our calculated median of temperature to be equal to its in situ counterpart.
 Finally, the value of b was selected to minimize the absolute difference between the synthetic magnetic profile and its in situ counterpart.
-In our formalism, as we already commented, there are potentially other additional free parameters, such as the semi-angular width of CMEs (θ) and CME's alpha particle content (q{α}), whose values were assumed constant and equal for all the events
+In our formalism, as we already commented, there are potentially other additional free parameters, such as the semi-angular width of CMEs (θ) and CME's alpha particle content (q{α}), whose values were assumed constant and equal for all the events we analyzed.